felixbur/emodb/README.md

-Project to store the emodb Berlin Database of emotional acted German speech.
+Project to store the Emodb Berlin Database of emotional acted German speech.